KAVU-TV: Saga and Morgan Murphy

 Saga Communications acquired KAVU-TV from Withers in 1998, making it the company's second television property after KOAM-TV in Joplin, Missouri.
 Channel 25 was sold, along with KNAL, for $11.875 million.
-Withers stated the only reason he sold was the cost of converting KAVU and KVCT to high definition television.
+Withers sold the stations only because of the perceived costs of the upcoming digital transition.
 The sale closed the next year, as Saga made a string of investments into the station and its local newscasts.

-KAVU-TV was briefly carried in Corpus Christi in 2006 when Time Warner Cable entered into a retransmission consent dispute with that city's ABC affiliate, KIII-TV.
+KAVU-TV was briefly carried in Corpus Christi in 2006 when Time Warner Cable (now Charter Spectrum) entered into a retransmission consent dispute with that city's ABC affiliate, KIII-TV.
 The station was not aware of the change until relatives of station employees who lived in the market told them that they enjoyed watching the KAVU morning newscast that day.

 Under Saga, the Victoria Television Group continued to expand its suite of channels, adding an NBC affiliate (currently KMOL-LD) in 2001 after convincing the network of the growth potential of the market; at the same time, KVTX-LP became the area's Telemundo affiliate.
 Aided by changes made by the FCC, they also launched digital signals in time to meet the federal deadline that had prompted Withers to sell.
 In 2011, KXTS-LD, previously carrying MyNetworkTV, relaunched as the market's first CBS affiliate, giving the group all four major network affiliations in the market, plus Univision and Telemundo.
 In that year, KAVU alone accounted for two-thirds of all revenue among stations in the Victoria market, and its 6 p.m. local newscast earned a 47 share—representing nearly half of all households.

 Saga exited the television business in 2017 and sold its stations to Morgan Murphy Media.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: